Gandinnovations Jeti 3324 AquaJet

 Gandinnovations Jeti 3324 AquaJet: a work in progress.

 Be wary of “Success Stories” that are popular in trade magazines.
 These rarely admit any downsides of a printer and praise everything about the printer (this is for all brands and all models).
-Success Stories tend, usually, to be unrealistic: Just look at the Success Stories for the DuPont UV printers: these printers were so bad that even DuPont dropped them!.
-But the Success Story in the trade magazine praised and praised this Chinese-made UV printer.
-Why did they not tell anyone that 75% of the first production run had to be recalled and junked (yes, in landfill).
+Success Stories tend, usually, to be unrealistic: Just look at the Success Stories for the DuPont UV printers: these printers were so bad that even DuPont dropped them!
+Same with the DuPont textile printer, the Artistri.
+Even DuPont dropped their own printer!

 And while in the cautious mode and while mentioning DuPont, be very wary of buying any used DuPont Artistri textile printer with dual carriages.
 Even their distributors said these had potential issues (they produced wonderful colors with POP, but were a bit finicky and thus required TWO operators to run them: one at the front, one at the back!).
 That makes operational costs a bit pricy.

 Essential before deciding on any brand or model: find (on your own) a printshop that already has the printer you are interested in.
 Ask the owner and also (separately!) ask the printer operator.
-In every printshop around the world, the comments by an owner, by a manager, and by the printer operator are a bit difference with respect to pros and cons of any printer.
+In every printshop around the world, the comments by an owner, by a manager, and by the printer operator are a bit different with respect to pros and cons of any printer.

 AquaJEt 3324 Jeti Gandinnovations evaluations